What every CEO asks their CISO before vacation. Because while you’re gone, Mythos, Kimi or others will land.

 4. Step 4: Create Zero Trust policy (Kipling Method)

-Who, what, when, where, why, how: for every flow, including agent-to-tool and agent-to-data calls.
+Who, what, when, where, why, how, for every flow, including agent-to-tool and agent-to-data calls.
 This is how PA3 (“Defend Your Agents”) is operationalized.

 satisfies PA3 · PA8

-5. Step 5: Monitor and maintain (GSOC)
+5. Step 5: Monitor and maintain (Global SOC)

 24×7 detection, response, patch orchestration.
 Pre-authorized containment turns “human-speed defense vs machine-speed offense” from a slogan into a service-level commitment.